 A psychedelic rock shaman who set the stage on fire, literally, with his operatic screams and a flaming headpiece.

-Arthur Brown emerged from the London underground in the late 1960s as a force of pure theatrical chaos, a far cry from the blues purists of his era.
-His 1968 hit 'Fire' announced him to the world with a banshee wail and a helmet that erupted in flames, a stunt that cemented his reputation as rock's most unpredictable showman.
-Brown's vision was a Gesamtkunstwerk of sound and spectacle, drawing from cabaret, opera, and psychedelia, all delivered with a voice that could swing from a croon to a shattering scream.
-While his chart success was fleeting, his influence was permanent, providing a blueprint for shock-rock theatricality that artists from Alice Cooper to Marilyn Manson would later follow.
-He never stopped performing, evolving into a kind of elder statesman of the bizarre, his face paint and cosmic philosophies intact.
+Arthur Brown's 1968 single 'Fire' announced him with a banshee wail and a helmet that erupted in flames.
+He emerged from the London underground as a force of theatrical chaos, drawing from cabaret, opera, and psychedelia.
+His voice swung from a croon to a shattering scream.
+Though his chart success was fleeting, his influence provided a blueprint for shock-rock theatricality followed by Alice Cooper and Marilyn Manson.
+He never stopped performing, evolving into an elder statesman of the bizarre with his face paint and cosmic philosophies intact.

 1928–1945